 Day One 11km 4-6 hours

-Difficulty: an easy wide trail to start, leading into some areas of narrow trail with rough uneven surfaces.
+Difficulty: an easy wide trail to start, leading into some areas of moderate to difficult narrow trail with rough uneven surfaces.
 Care with with footing must be taken.

 After the 8:30am departure from the Cook House accommodation and car park you will be delivered to the start point of the walking trail via a 20 minute 4 wheel drive farm tour.
 The trail initially follows the flat terraces above the banks of the meandering Mandamus river along stock and 4 wheel drive access tracks.
 After the rockwall foot bridge the track continues into native forest with a few ups and downs above the river gorges, eventually climbing out into open grassy knolls with open views into the big mountain surroundings.
 You will then follow a historic pack track down into the Organ River to the Valley Camp Huts.
 For those that want to keep it really cruisy on the first day there are two early exit points to the Valley Camp Huts.

 Day Two 9km 4-6 hours

 Difficulty: expect rough, uneven ground.
 Care with footing must be taken.

 The second day follows the foothills through belts of native manuka, regenerating beech forest and sub-alpine ridges.
 There are sections of uphill and down hill as the track climbs and descends over the spurs for 9km to your final night at the Bush Hut.